National symbols of North Korea: National emblem

 The present emblem of North Korea was adopted on 9 September 1948, on the Day of the Foundation of the Republic.
 It features a hydroelectric plant and the design was, much like the flag, probably commissioned by the Soviets.
-The design was amended in 1993 to feature, under the red star, Mount Paektu – in itself an important symbol of Korea – which North Korea considers the birthplace of Kim Jong-il.
+The design was amended in 1993 to feature, under the red star, Mount Paektu – in itself an important symbol of Korea – which North Korea considers the birthplace of Kim Jong Il.

 National flag

-The flag of North Korea was designed in 1948 and adopted the same year to replace Taegukgi, the traditional flag.
+The flag of North Korea was introduced in July 1948 and adopted in September to replace Taegukgi, the traditional flag.
 The Taeguk symbol thus only remained in the flag and emblem of the South.
-The colors of the North Korean flag – red, white and blue – are considered national colors and symbolize respectively: the sacrifice of the people who fought for independence; purity, honesty, and dignity; and the revolutionary spirit of the Koreans.
+The colors of the North Korean flag – red, white and blue – are considered national colors and symbolize respectively: the sacrifice of the people who fought in the Korean Independence Movement; purity, honesty, and dignity; and the revolutionary spirit of the Koreans.